howerj/dbcc/readme.md

   - The easiest way to check this is by generating an XML file and verifying it with an XSD file
 * Find/make more CAN database examples
+* There are two pieces of information that are useful to any CAN stack for received messages; the time stamp of the received message, and the status (error CRC/timeout, message okay, or message never set).
+These conditions are not accounted for.

 [DBC]: http://vector.com/vi_candb_en.html
 [C]: https://en.wikipedia.org/wiki/C_%28programming_language%29